Justin-Cartledge/JC-Repo/index.md

 <br>![Attack Map](Azure Attack Map_1.jpg)<br>

-<br>As a project overview, this is a visual representation of what was created.<br>
+<br>As a project overview, a honeypot environment was established within Microsoft Azure by provisioning a virtual machine (VM) intentionally exposed to the public internet.
+Steps involve: Honeypot Configuration, Log Collection and Forwarding, SIEM Integration, and Attack Source Visualization.
+Below is a visual representation of what was created.<br>

 <br>![Attack Map](Azure Project Overview_1.png)<br>